feathersui/feathersui-starling/README.md

 ### PickerList
 A control similar to a combo box.
 Appears as a button when closed.
 The list is displayed as a fullscreen overlay on top of the stage.

+### TabBar
+A line of tabs, where one may be selected at a time.

 ### ScreenNavigator
 A state machine for menu systems.
 Uses events or signals to trigger navigation between screens or to call functions.
 Includes very simple dependency injection.